kareemassad/sudoku-solver-py/README.md

    2) If invalid, reset the entry just filled and try again.
 4) Once the board is full, the puzzle is solved.

-## Moving Forward
+### Interfacing with Sudoku.com

-I will be transitioning this project to a Selenium project that will automatically take a puzzle from Sudoku.com and input the result immediately.
+The current plan is to use Selenium and the Selenium WebDriver to interface with sudoku.com.
+Ideally, the program will be able to read the given puzzle on sudoku.com/expert/ and organize it into a 2D array.
+The implementation mentioned above would then be implemented to solve it.
+After it is solved Selenium will be used to input the values on the website.